 In his first video on summer lure lineup, Gerald introduced some of his favorite baits to fish summer ledges.
 In this video, Gerald fishes and talks about progressing through Tokyo rigs, drop shots, crankbaits, jigs and his other favorites to key in on what will trigger bass bites.
 See how Gerald interacts with his electronics as he's fishing to be sure he's still on the fish and make additional adjustments.
 As you'll learn in this video, even with a starting lineup, sometimes conditions and bass behavior will dictate that you've got to tie on something you hadn't originally planned on throwing, but, if you're open-minded and listen to what the fish are telling you, you can still catch them.

-Gerald also covers these interesting topics in this hour-long on the water seminar:
+Gerald also covers these interesting topics in this hour-long on the water bass fishing class:

 As Gerald advises, "Don't wait for opportunity to come knocking, walk up to the door and kick it in".
 This summer, get out there and show them different colors and actions.
 If you see them on the graph, don't just throw out a jig and a crankbait and move on.
 Give them several different looks instead of just declaring, "These bass aren't biting!".